 Generating Certificates Using CFSSL & CFSSLJSON

-CFSSL & CFSSLJSON are PKI tools from Cloudflare.
-It makes your life so easy for generating CSRs and certificate keys.
+CFSSL and CFSSLJSON are PKI tools from Cloudflare.
+They simplify the process of generating CSRs and certificates.

 Install CFSSL and CFSSLJSON on Linux